Malicious: Prevention and Mitigation Strategies

 Types of malicious software

 Malicious software, also known as malware, is a broad term that encompasses various types of harmful programs.
-These programs are designed to infiltrate, damage, or disrupt a computer system, often without the user's knowledge or consent.
+These programs are designed to infiltrate, damage, or disrupt a computer system, often by altering existing coding within computer programs to exploit vulnerabilities.

 Malware can be classified into several types, each with its unique characteristics and methods of operation.
 Some of the most common types include viruses, worms, trojans, ransomware, and spyware.